henriklovhaug/md-tui/README.md

 ## Configuration

-To change the config create a file called `config.toml` at the path `~/.config/mdt/config.toml`.
-The following values are possible to set and their defaults. `reset` removes any coloring and ends up as your terminal _normal_ text coloring.
+The program checks the file `~/.config/mdt/config.toml` at startup.
+The following parameters and their defaults is written below.

 ```toml
 # General settings